MingCWang/deis-course-evaluation/README.md

 Here's what you can do with deiseval:

-- **Search courses**: deiseval contains all the courses that were taught from 2017-2023
+- **Search courses**: deiseval contains all the courses that were taught from 2017-2023, scraped with a custom scraper that I made [here](https://github.com/MingCWang/deiseval-scraper).

 https://github.com/user-attachments/assets/d145be23-7c16-4281-ac99-af842a43ce89